+When working with drag and drop built-in tables, you are able to right click and Hide or Delete columns.
+However, if you're using an R table, you will need to perform this action within the code.
 This article describes how to remove rows or columns from a table using R code in a Calculation.
-The post contains the steps to go from the below table containing all brands and a NET column...
+For example, go from a table containing all brands and a NET column...

 ...to a table showing only Coca-Cola and Coke brand in rows and removing the NET column: